radiantlogic-v8/documentation-eoc/documentation/environments/applications/backup-and-restore/create-backup.md

 To restore an existing application using a backup, click the Options (...) menu and select Restore.
 In the confirmation dialog, confirm that you would like to proceed with the Restore option.
 After a few minutes, the restore process will complete and the application data will be restored to the backed up version.

-To use the backup to create a new application, download the backup file that you would like to use by clicking the options menu and selecting Download.
-Next, follow the steps outlined [here](../applications-overview.md#custom-configuration).
+To use the backup in a new Identity Data Management application, download the backup file that you would like to use by clicking the options menu and selecting Download.
+Next, create a new application and use the downloaded backup file by following the steps outlined [here](../applications-overview.md#custom-configuration).
+Note that this is only supported in Identity Data Management applications.

 Selecting Delete will permanently delete the backup.